 6.1.
 Open Arms recognises that a client’s right to self-determination is a vital part of successful treatment and recovery.
 The principles of recovery emphasise choice and self-determination within legal and ethical limits and duty of care.

 6.2.
-Open Arms workers manage various and often complex tensions involved in making decisions on how they will respond to client risk.
-These include, maximising client choice, supporting positive risk taking, working in accordance with legal and ethical requirements, and promoting safety.
-Striking a balance requires Open Arms staff to understand the complex and sometimes discriminatory nature of the goal of reducing harmful risks.
+Open Arms workers manage the tensions between various, and often complex, factors involved in making decisions on how they will respond to client risk.
+These factors include maximising client choice, supporting positive risk-taking, working in accordance with legal and ethical requirements, and promoting safety.
+Striking a balance requires us to understand the complex and sometimes discriminatory nature of the goal of reducing harmful risks.

 7. Open Disclosure

 7.1.
-When adverse events are identified, Open Arms adopts an Open Disclosure approach within a Restorative Just Culture Framework (see the Adverse Events Review Procedure).
-Open Disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.
+When adverse events are identified, Open Arms adopts an open disclosure approach within a restorative just culture framework (see the Adverse Event Review Procedure (102-05)).
+Open disclosure involves an open discussion with a client and/or family member about an incident that resulted in harm while they, or their family member, were receiving Open Arms support.

 7.3.
-The Open Arms approach to Open Disclosure is aligned with the Australian Commission on Safety and Quality in Health Care (ACSQHC) Open Disclosure Framework (2013).
+The Open Arms approach to open disclosure is aligned with the Australian Commission on Safety and Quality in Health Care Australian Open Disclosure Framework (2013).

 8.1.
 The National Manager: